The Bachelor of Arts (Honours) in Criminology aims:

 Applicants must satisfy the General Entry Requirements for admission, namely, the Matriculation Certificate and Secondary Education Certificate passes at Grade 5 or better in Maltese, English Language and Mathematics.

-Applicants in terms of the 'maturity (adult learners) clause' are required to sit for a written examination to be held on the 6 September 2019.
+Applicants in terms of the 'maturity (adult learners) clause' are required to sit for a written examination due to be held in September 2020.
 This date cannot be changed.
+Successful candidates shall then be called for an interview conducted by an interviewing board appointed for the purpose.
 Interviews will be held later on during the same month.
 Once announced, these dates cannot be changed.
-The closing date for receipt of applications from applicants in terms of the 'maturity (adult learners) clause' is 31 August 2019.
+The closing date for receipt of applications from applicants in terms of the 'maturity (adult learners) clause' is August 2020.

 Eligible applicants are required to pass both the written examination and the interview.
 The interviewing board appointed by the Board of Studies shall be composed of at least three persons.